Training program requirements

 Overview

 During your training program, you’ll be required to satisfactorily complete a series of workplace-based assessments (WBAs).
+On the SC stream, WBAs provide a comprehensive framework for evaluating your competence in areas of practice best assessed in the context of the workplace.

-• communication and consultation skills,
+• communication skills

-• clinical information-gathering and interpretation,
+• clinical information-gathering and interpretation

-• making a diagnosis, decision-making and reasoning,
+• making a diagnosis, decision-making and reasoning

-• clinical management and therapeutic reasoning,
+• clinical management and therapeutic reasoning

-• professionalism, and
+• preventative and population health

-• general practice systems and regulatory requirements.
+• general practice systems and regulatory requirements

 The purpose of the multi-source feedback (MSF) is to obtain feedback from colleagues and patients.
 The MSF is a well-recognised, valid and reliable method of assessing interpersonal and professional behaviour, development and clinical skills.